Residence Life: Parents & Guardians

-For the 2020-2021 school year, we are excited to announce Mission 2020, the Office of Residence Life’s new, virtual, and interactive community where RMU students will stay connected, interact with peers, and with other members of the campus community.
-The events for each week will feature an overall theme.
-Students will participate in virtual and physically-distanced events throughout the week.
-The Office of Residence Life will host physically-distant, interactive challenge events on the weekends.
+For the 2023-2024 school year, the Office of Residence Life will host interactive events where RMU students will stay connected, interact with peers, and with other members of the campus community.
+Students will participate with in-person events throughout the semester.
+Check out our Instagram for more details!

 The Care Package Program

 The Office of Residence Life created the Care Package Program to assist parents/guardians to stay connected with their students while away at school!
 The proceeds for the Care Package Program go towards funding events and programs for on-campus students.
 Every care package is filled with various items such as goodies, RMU pride items, snacks, and so much more!